 Permit Requirements Planned and Ongoing Activities The Permittee must develop, implement, and enforce a program to reduce pollutants into storm water runoff and the MS4 during construction activities.
-To ensure that storm water quality controls have been addressed prior to the beginning of any construction project the responsible party (construction contractor) will complete the Construction Site Form and submit to the Port for a consistency review against the SWMP (Appendix E) for all ground disturbance projects.
-If the project disturbs 10,000 square feet or more, the responsible party for each project will also be required to coordinate with the MOA to assure compliance with the requirements outlined in AG-21.
-The Contractor is responsible filing a Notice of Intent (NOI) in accordance with ADEC regulations for projects greater than 1 acre.
+To document that storm water quality controls have been addressed prior to the beginning of any construction project the responsible party (construction contractor) will complete the Construction Site Form and submit to the Port for a consistency review against the SWMP (Appendix C) for all ground disturbance projects exceeding 10,000 square feet.
+If the project area equals or exceeds one acre, the Contractor must complete this form prior to filing a Notice of Intent (NOI) with ADEC.
 The permittee must adopt or develop and implement procedures for site inspection and enforcement of control measures.
 The permittee will inspect all construction sites and maintain documentation of the inspection findings in their jurisdictions for appropriate erosion/sediment/waste control at least once per year.
 The Port will facilitate inspections by ADEC as necessary to document regulatory compliance.
 The Contractor for each project will conduct regular SWPPP inspections and will submit inspection records to the Port within seven calendar days of the inspection.
 The Port may conduct announced and unannounced construction site inspections at any time.
 The Procedures must include provisions for receipt and consideration of information submitted by the public.
-NOIs submitted for authorization under the CGP occurring on Port property will be posted to the website providing the public with the opportunity to review and comment.
+NOIs submitted for authorization under the CGP are posted on ADEC's website.
+The Port will respond to any comments received by the public regarding storm water compliance.
 Implement a program that provides appropriate education and training for construction site operators.
 Part of the ongoing educational program; Refer to SWMP Part 3.0.
+The permittee must adopt or publish and distribute requirements for construction site operators to implement appropriate erosion and sediment control BMPs and to control waste such as discarded building material, concrete truck washout, chemicals, litter and sanitary waste at the construction site that may cause adverse impacts to water quality.
+The Port will adhere to the requirements of the CGP and educate Port employees, Stakeholders, and Contractors as necessary with new BMPs, control technology, and relevant regulations.